moutella/joycon2mouse/README.md

 Pro Controller 2: Full support
 NSO GC Controller: Semi support (Joysticks confirmed to work, buttons may not be mapped/mapped correctly in code yet, requires data sent over by someone with one)

-If the program crashes, it means it couldn't connect to your joycon.
-Often caused by constantly disconnecting and connecting them, so let them cool down for a bit.
+If the program crashes, it means it couldn't connect to your joycon, often caused by:
+1. Disconnecting and connecting in a short amount of time.
+Fix - Wait a little before reconnecting them
+2. Pairing through a button press - this does not work, use the Sync button as directed by the program
 ---

 ## DEPENDENCIES